 Employee Council welcomes new faces

 Voting for seven vacancies on the NMSU Employee Council drew to a close on Dec.
-9, and the certified election results include three new exempt staff members, three new faculty members and one new non-branch representative.
+3, and the certified election results include four new exempt staff members, one new faculty member and one new off-campus branch representative.

 The Employee Council investigates matters involving the policies and procedures of the administration of the university, and makes recommendations based on such investigations to the university president.
 The council also establishes and maintains an organization of university staff to provide communication between the staff and the administration of the university, as well as to provide communication among the several parts of the university staff.

 For more information visit http://www.nmsu.edu/empcouncil.